 7] Disable Absolute Volume

-Absolute Volume is a feature in Windows 11/10 computers that allows users to have better control over the volume of their Bluetooth speakers or headphones.
+Absolute Volume is a feature in Windows 11/10 that gives users better control over the volume of their Bluetooth speakers or headphones.
 This is a useful feature.
-However, it may cause problems on certain Bluetooth devices and prevents users from adjusting the volume for the left and the right channels individually.
+However, it may cause problems on certain Bluetooth devices and prevent users from adjusting the volume for the left and the right channels individually.
 Therefore, if you are experiencing issues with your Bluetooth speaker or headphone, disabling this feature can help.

 To disable Absolute Volume on your computer, you have to modify Windows Registry.
 Therefore, we recommend you create a System Restore point and backup your Registry before proceeding.